AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/CAEXPathBuilder/InstanceIDInAttributeReference.md

 CAEXPathBuilder.InstanceIDInAttributeReference Method
 =====================================================
-AutomationML 2.1 APIGets the ID of the master parent instance from a reference defined in an Attribute mirror object in the specified CAEX document.
+Gets the ID of the master parent instance from a reference defined in an Attribute mirror object in the specified CAEX document.

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)